DashulyaMelnyk/DashulyaMelnyk/README.md

 ### About me

 I'm a student of Software Engineering from Ukraine.
-I'm a big lover of resolving interesting and confusing tasks :upside_down_face:.
-If you want to leern about me and my skills, take a look at some of my projects in [repositories](https://github.com/DashulyaMelnyk?tab=repositories).	:see_no_evil:
+I'm a big lover of resolving interesting and confusing tasks :upside_down_face:, especially working on sapid subject areas.
+If you want to learn more about me and my skills, take a look at some of my projects in [repositories](https://github.com/DashulyaMelnyk?tab=repositories).	:see_no_evil:

 ### Languages and tools
 ![Java](https://img.shields.io/badge/Java-974060?style=for-the-badge&logo=java)